manimaul/xio/int-tests/README.md

 # Local Tests

-The following tests are simple integration pyunit tests which run the services under test in a process using Gradle via python.
-These "Local Tests" are also a part of the CircleCI pipeline.
+The following "Local Tests" are pyunit integration tests which run their respective services under test in their own process using Gradle via python.
+"Local Tests" are a part of the CircleCI pipeline.

 Note: [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is your friend